MIT Legacy Acceptance Rate

 While legacy does frequently give admissions a little boost, it is only one part of the overall picture.
 If the remainder of your application is weak, your legacy in college admissions won’t mean much.
 Your legacy status won’t even get you in the door if you’re applying to a prestigious institution like Harvard or Columbia with test scores and GPA below the median range and little to no extracurricular engagement.

-Another element of your college application is legacy status.
-The best schools examine your documents in their entirety.
-Colleges may be a little more forgiving and defer you rather than reject you outright if you apply to ED as a legacy student but your application isn’t particularly strong.
+Applying as a legacy student means the best schools examine your application documents in their entirety.
+Colleges may be a little more forgiving and defer you rather than reject you outright if you apply to ED as a legacy student, but your application isn’t particularly strong.
 This will offer you another chance to establish yourself.
 You won’t get in if the rest of your application isn’t as strong as what a non-legacy student has demonstrated.

-In actuality, it will simply cause them to behave in the opposite way to how you want them to.
 Do not mainly highlight in your personal statement or additional essay that you applied to a school as a result of your parent or another relative.
 Yes, you are welcome to highlight in a sentence or two in your extra essays how their anecdotes have motivated you.
 However, it should never take center stage; instead, highlight your accomplishments, interests, or sincere interest in a certain institution.

 The legacy status of applicants is not taken into account at MIT because they take pleasure in being as meritocratic as they can be.
 It won’t help you get in even if both of your parents are MIT graduates.
-Just a recap, since MIT does not take legacy or alumni relations into account so MIT legacy acceptance rate could not be calculated.
+Just a recap, since MIT does not take legacy or alumni relations into account, so MIT legacy acceptance rate could not be calculated.

 But it’s not just about statistics and testing.
 The ability to take the initiative, willingness to take calculated risks, and aptitude to collaborate with others are among the qualitative criteria that MIT uses to rank applicants.
-AdmissionSight has various programs that could help you boost your application and complete your admission requirements on time and with high quality.
-Feel free to schedule an initial consultation for further discussion.

 Author